aleksander-saz/DS-Projects/README.md

 ### Project 5 - Survey of the mobile operator plans

 Company "Megaline" - Federal Mobile operator rolls out new mobile plans - "Smart" and "Ultra".
-Based on the provided data from mobile operator it's required to analyze two plans and client's behavior to understand what plan would bring bigger income to the company.
+Based on the provided data from mobile operator it's required to analyze two plans and client's behavior to understand what plan would bring higher income to the company.

 *More detailed description you can find in readme of Project 5*